Read “’Twas the Night Before Christmas”.

 “Tomorrow Shall Be My Dancing Day” by Tewkesbury Abbey Schola Cantorum;

-“O Holy Night” by Luciano Pavarotti.
+“O Holy Night” by Bing Crosby.

-And did you know…the twelve days of Christmas are rooted in the time it supposedly took the Magi to travel to see the infant Jesus?
+Did you know…the twelve days of Christmas are rooted in the time it supposedly took the Magi to travel to see the infant Jesus?
 It was in the ninth century that King Alfred the Great made it law to observe Church feasts, including the winter celebrations.
 December 25th was declared a holiday, as were the days that followed…twelve in all.
 It was only in the next century, however, that “Christ’s Mass” on December 25th became Christmas and the country could embrace the twelve days of Christmas.

 The Day in Detail: